The definition of phones safe for children under 16.

 Optional Location Sharing

-May include location sharing, if it meets strict privacy and safety standards
+May include passive or child-initiated location sharing, as well as an SOS button, if it meets strict privacy and safety requirements.

 Listen to Music